-Most homes in the County are owneroccupied, with higher rates of homeownership than both the state and the nation.
+Most homes in the County are owner-occupied, with higher rates of homeownership than both the state and the nation.
 Nationally, about 65% of households are owner-occupied, and about 72% of households statewide are owner-occupied.
-In the Grand Vision region, 81% of households are owner-occupied, while about 84% of Antrim County's housing units are owneroccupied.
-Again, because multi-family housing units such as apartments are more often located in cities and villages, rural areas are more likely to have higher rates of homeownership, while larger percentages of the housing stock in villages are renter-occupied. (see Table 2).
+In the Grand Vision region, 81% of households are owner-occupied, while about 85% of Benzie County's housing units are owner -occupied.
+Again, because multi-family housing units such as apartments are more often located in cities and villages, rural areas are more likely to have higher rates of homeownership.

-Figure 3.
-Housing Unit Type by County, 2010
+Figure 4.
+Type of Housing Unit by Tenure in Benzie County, 2010